rabbitmq/rabbitmq-website/docs/quorum-queues.md

 effect.
 The only option now is effectively the same as configuring: `x-max-in-memory-length=0`

 The [`lazy` mode configuration](./lazy-queues#configuration) does not apply.

-#### Lazy Mode (before RabbitMQ 3.10)

-Quorum queues store their content on disk (per Raft requirements) as well as in memory (up to the in memory limit configured).

-The [`lazy` mode configuration](./lazy-queues#configuration) does not apply.

-It is possible to [limit how many messages a quorum queue keeps in memory](#policy-support) using a policy which can achieve a behaviour similar to lazy queues.

 #### Global QoS {#global-qos}